Tuck · Comparisons · Tuck vs Baby Camera - Baby Monitor

 How is Tuck's privacy posture different from C2M's?

-They're more similar than different at the default-state level: both pair locally with QR codes, neither relies on cloud video by default, both minimize account creation.
-Tuck is broader in feature scope (AI, lullabies, multi-baby on Pro+), which means more services touch your data than C2M's pure local-LAN model.
+They're more similar than different at the default-state level: both pair locally with QR codes, neither relies on continuous cloud video, both minimize account creation.
+Tuck is broader in feature scope (AI, lullabies, sleep diary), which means more services touch your data than C2M's pure local-LAN model.
 C2M is the simpler/stronger posture; Tuck is the broader/equally-careful posture.

 Why is C2M's Baby Camera the closest competitor to Tuck?

 Architecture.
-Both apps use a QR-code local-pairing model with no required account, no cloud video by default, and a privacy-first stance.
-Most other monitor apps in this category route through their own cloud, require account creation, or sell subscription access to basic features.
-C2M and Tuck both reject that model.
+Both apps use a QR-code local-pairing model with minimal accounts and no continuous cloud video.
+Most other monitor apps in this category route through their own cloud or require heavy account creation.
+C2M and Tuck share that lighter model.
 The difference is feature depth — C2M is the minimal version, Tuck adds the AI and lullaby layers on top of the same architectural base.

 Has C2M's Baby Camera been hacked?